Families and divorce

 Complex arrangements require specialist advice

-At Tees our expert legal advisers work to ensure that a fair financial settlement can be reached to ensure that future needs can be met according to the financial resources available.
-We also work closely with financial advisers in our Wealth Management team where needed - they will seek ensure that any future financial planning considerations are taken into account so you both have a clear view of your financial future.
+At Tees, our expert legal advisers work to ensure a fair financial settlement so that future needs can be met according to the financial resources available.
+We also work closely with financial advisers in our Wealth Management team where needed.
+They will ensure that any future financial planning considerations are taken into account so you both have a clear view of your financial future.

 We’re here to help